jatupan1989/boomjum1989/Per-page-permissions:-an-example.md

 *HTTP Switchboard* supports per-page permission.
-Here is a typical case example to illustrate why per-page permissions are useful, and how to create per-page permissions.
+Here is a typical case example to illustrate why per-page permissions are useful, and how to use per-page permissions.

 Some hostnames are ubiquitous on the internet.